Beppu Zen Retreat and GyaTeiJi Temple: Your all-Inclusive Zen temple homestay experience!

 DAILY SCHEDULE - Quick Reference

-6:50 meet in the kitchen and proceed to temple for meditation.
+• 6:50 meet in the kitchen and proceed together to temple for meditation.

-8:00 BREAKFAST - a simple monastic breakfast of rice porridge, or alternatives on request.
+• 8:00 BREAKFAST - a simple monastic breakfast of rice porridge, or alternatives on request.
+Normally there is free discussion, questions answered, etc. after breakfast.

 - “samu”- light temple work such as gardening or cleaning.

-- activities and outings with or without retreat staff
+- optional activities sometimes available with retreat staff

 ••TEA CEREMONY, is held once a week on a day best suited to interested guests. (¥3000 minimum donation)